uptane/uptane.github.io/index.md

 css_id: landing
 ---

-Uptane is a software update system design which protects software delivered over-the-air to the computerized units of automobiles.
+Uptane is a secure software update system design which protects software delivered over-the-air to the computerized units of automobiles.
 The framework can thwart attacks from malicious actors who can compromise servers and networks used to sign and deliver updates.
 Hence, it is designed to be resilient even to the best efforts of nation state